bentoml/BentoDiffusion/README.md

 Key features include:

 - 🌐 **Broad compatibility**: Support both pretrained and LoRA-adapted diffusion models, providing flexibility in choosing and deploying the appropriate model for various image generation tasks.
-It currently supports Stable Diffusion (v1.4, v1.5 and v2.0) and Stable Diffusion XL (v1.0) models.
-Support for more models (for example, ControlNet) is on the way.
-- 💪 **Optimized performance and scalability**: Apply the best in class optimizations for serving diffusion models on your behalf.
+- 💪 **Optimized performance and scalability**: Automatically select the best optimizations like half-precision weights or xFormers to achieve best inference speed out of the box.
 - ⌛️ **Dynamic LoRA adapter loading**: Dynamically load and unload LoRA adapters on every request, providing greater adaptability and ensuring the models remain responsive to changing inputs and conditions.
 - 🍱 **First-class support for BentoML**: Seamless integration with the [BentoML](https://github.com/bentoml/BentoML) ecosystem, allowing you to build Bentos and push them to [BentoCloud](https://www.bentoml.com/cloud).

 OneDiffusion is designed for AI application developers who require a robust and flexible platform for deploying diffusion models in production.
 The platform offers tools and features to fine-tune, serve, deploy, and monitor these models effectively, streamlining the end-to-end workflow for diffusion model deployment.

+## Supported models

+Currently, OneDiffusion supports the following models:

+- Stable Diffusion v1.4, v1.5 and v2.0
+- Stable Diffusion XL v1.0

+More models (for example, ControlNet and DeepFloyd IF) will be added soon.

 ## Get started